UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Using existing towers and smart power strips allows 5G home internet to lower its environmental footprint compared to traditional wired infrastructure.

-Choosing a fixed wireless service like Mint aligns well with sustainable living goals.
-Traditional internet infrastructure requires heavy machinery to trench roads and lay miles of copper or fiber-optic cables, a process that disrupts local ecosystems and consumes significant fuel.
-By utilizing existing cellular towers, 5G home internet can reduce the need for new physical infrastructure in your neighborhood.
+Choosing an environmentally mindful choice like fixed wireless service aligns remarkably well with modern sustainable living goals.
+Traditional broadband infrastructure requires heavy construction machinery to trench roads, bore through suburban rock, and lay miles of intrusive copper or fiber-optic cables.
+By utilizing preexisting cellular towers, 5G internet drastically reduces the need for disruptive new physical infrastructure and natural habitat displacement in your community.

 Infographic summarizing the best use cases for Mint Mobile Home Internet versus wired fiber.